levon003/levon003.github.io/_posts/2024-05-24-math-hint-generation.md

 I won't talk in detail about the technical approach I used; one technique I explored to improve the quality and relevance of hints to a student's work is retrieval augmented generation, which [I also applied to improve answers to students' conceptual math questions]({% post_url 2024-02-02-rag-for-math-qa %}).
 Read that post for more details.

 I created the [`llm-math-education`](https://github.com/DigitalHarborFoundation/llm-math-education) Python package to implement hint generation with OpenAI's GPT-3.5 LLM.
-In collaboration with [The Learning Agency](https://the-learning-agency.com/) and [Rising Academies](https://www.risingacademies.com/), we released the Math Hint Generation Chatbot tool (public release coming soon) to demonstrate the potential utility of hint generation.
+In collaboration with [The Learning Agency](https://the-learning-agency.com/) and [Rising Academies](https://www.risingacademies.com/), we released the [Math Hint Generation Chatbot](https://levi-math-hints.streamlit.app/) ([press release](https://www.waltonfamilyfoundation.org/teachers-believe-ai-can-boost-classroom-creativity-and-support-learning-survey-finds)) to demonstrate the potential utility of hint generation.

 The basic idea of the tool is to make it quick for teachers to write hints for math problems.
 For example, Rori has a variety of nicely-written hints (in the "hint sequence" style) delivered after multiple incorrect attempts at a problem.